 Uniform Network of Organ Sharing (UNOS), Memorial Medical Center, Kidney and Pancreas Transplant Program, Full Three-Year Accreditation, September 2013

-Quality indicators are provided to help you and your family understand how we perform in comparison to nationally recognized quality indicators.
+Quality indicators help you and your family understand how we perform in comparison to nationally recognized quality indicators.
 Quality indicators are compiled by Hospital Compare, a website created through the efforts of the Centers for Medicare & Medicaid Services (CMS), in collaboration with organizations representing patients, hospitals, doctors, employers, accrediting organizations and other federal agencies.

 These quality reports reflect Memorial Medical Center's commitment to helping patients and their family members make informed healthcare choices.
 Measuring and monitoring our performance also helps us evaluate and improve how we care for our patients.